saylesss88/privacy-book/src/arch/hardening_arch.md

 - There is a backup guide for btrfs in [enc_install](https://mako088.github.io/arch/enc_install.html)

+Use Full Disk Encryption to protect your data at rest.

 Encryption is the process of using an algorithm to scramble plaintext data into ciphertext, making it unreadable except to a person who has the key to decrypt it.